Cancellation of one-loop correction to soft tensor power spectrum: One-loop correction to soft primordial gravitons

 We now calculate the one-loop correction of a scalar field to the tensor power spectrum in the soft limit of the external gravitons.
 This is expected to vanish since, if exists, it corresponds to an operator in the in-in effective field theory (obtained after integrating out the scalar fields) of the form

-which is forbidden by the general coordinate transformation invariance (see Sec.~\ref{subsec:symmetry}).
-In the following, we confirm this expectation explicitly; we show that the one-loop correction of a scalar field to the primordial tensor power spectrum vanishes in the soft limit for an arbitrary time evolution of the background.
+which is forbidden by the general coordinate transformation invariance (see Sec.~\ref{subsec:symmetry}).\footnote{ On the other hand, the scale invariant corrections \emph{after} the conformal time integral correspond to, \emph{e.g.}, the graviton kinetic term that is allowed by the symmetry. } In the following, we confirm this expectation explicitly; we show that the one-loop correction of a scalar field to the primordial tensor power spectrum vanishes in the soft limit for an arbitrary time evolution of the background.\footnote{ Cancellations of cosmological loop corrections in general have been already extensively studied in Refs.~\cite{Senatore:2009cf,Pimentel:2012tw,Senatore:2012ya,Assassi:2012et,Tanaka:2015aza,Fumagalli:2023hpa,Tada:2023rgp,Inomata:2024lud,Kawaguchi:2024rsv,Fumagalli:2024jzz,Inomata:2025bqw,Fang:2025vhi,Inomata:2025pqa,Braglia:2025cee,Braglia:2025qrb}, and also their relation to the Ward--Takahashi identity~\cite{Assassi:2012et,Tanaka:2015aza}, mostly based on the operator formalism.
+Our analysis can be regarded as a complementary approach based on the path integral formalism on the Schwinger--Keldysh contour, and focuses on the cancellation of the small-scale loop corrections to the large-scale tensor perturbations in the soft limit.
+Also, our analysis is independent of a specific mechanism to enhance the small-scale perturbations, and therefore applies to a wide class of models. }